Building Blocks of a Science City

 December 9,2000 marks the birth of the only science city in the country from a science community it is then converted to Science City of Muñoz upon R.A.8977 through the effort of Hon.
 Efren L. Alvarez, its founder.
 The city then started growing as a city of promising modernizations in science and technology.

-The Science City of Muñoz is now headed by our beloved hardworking Hon.
-Nestor L. Alvarez, Ph.D., the municipal mayor and TekiladV Alvarez, vice mayor.
-A government excellent and supportive in endeavors pertaining to the growth of the municipality’s major industries aided with science and technologyas well as improving education to meet competitiveness in global demands.
+The Science City of Muñoz, governed by hard working city officials is a government excellent and supportive in endeavours pertaining to the growth of the city’s major industries aided with science and technology as well as improving education to meet competitiveness in global demands.
 Different institutions are responsible for strengthening this legacy, proving the world that we are the only science city in the country and we are Science City of Muñoz.

 The Central Luzon State University, a center of excellence in education is one of the prestigious institutions found in Science City of Muñoz.
 CLSU is regarded not just an institution but rather a little community committed in developing socially responsible and empowered human resources and knowledge for poverty alleviation, environment protection and global competitiveness towards sustainable development. (clsu.edu.ph.)